Wiibuntu/Ubuntu-16.04-Wii/README.md

 Gumboots Options are a little different then shown (Image is for Ubuntu 14) But it will still boot to the Stable kernel by itself after 30 seconds.

-You will see 3 Kernels, by default it boots the stable v4.4 kernel, under that is unstable v4.5 and under that is testing v4.9.
+You will see 3 Kernel Options, All boot v4.20 but boot from diferent locations.
+USB is booted by default.

 # Login